liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

-No. of attempted steps                               :c:func:`ARKodeGetNumStepAttempts()` No. of calls to `fe` and `fi` functions              :c:func:`ARKodeGetNumRhsEvals()` No. of calls to linear solver setup function         :c:func:`ARKodeGetNumLinSolvSetups()` No. of local error test failures that have occurred  :c:func:`ARKodeGetNumErrTestFails()` Actual initial time step size used                   :c:func:`ARKodeGetActualInitStep()` Step size used for the last successful step          :c:func:`ARKodeGetLastStep()`
+No. of attempted steps                               :c:func:`ARKodeGetNumStepAttempts()` No. of calls to `fe` and `fi` functions              :c:func:`ARKodeGetNumRhsEvals()` No. of calls to linear solver setup function         :c:func:`ARKodeGetNumLinSolvSetups()` No. of calls to mass matrix solver                   :c:func:`ARKodeGetNumMassSolves()` No. of local error test failures that have occurred  :c:func:`ARKodeGetNumErrTestFails()` Actual initial time step size used                   :c:func:`ARKodeGetActualInitStep()` Step size used for the last successful step          :c:func:`ARKodeGetLastStep()`